 This policy is required for business-owned vehicles in Georgia.
 It covers injuries and property damage in an accident, along with vehicle theft, vandalism, and weather damage.

 State laws can affect which business insurance coverage you need.
-These policies are required in Georgia.
+These policies are required everywhere in Georgia, from Atlanta to Macon.

 Georgia requires any business that regularly employs three or more people to have workers’ compensation insurance.
 “Regular” refers to any person who works for a business on a regular basis, including part-time employees and seasonal workers.